joshuamcc-jc/Joshua_McCleary_Portfolio/README.md

 # Joshua_McCleary_Portfolio
 Showcasing projects from my Masters in Applied Data Science program at Syracuse University.
-This scripting project was a preliminary analysis of tweets regarding the two major political parties to see if there were parallels to polling results.
-Tweet sentiment analysis is the next phase of this project.
-Data analysis was done in Python.
+This project is an analysis of historical video game sales across different continents and game consoles in order to make a recommendation on what kinds of games to sell in the future based on the market.
+Analysis is done in R.